Cross-Platform npm Scripts: Why Your Windows Commands Fail on macOS/Linux (and How to Fix Them)

 Why it works:

-Windows Command Prompt understands the set command for environment variables.
+Windows Command Prompt understands set for environment variables.

 ✓ Executes Successfully